|Jerky Making Table of Contents|

 CUT OF MEAT

 Let’s assume we are making beef jerky.
-The leaner the meat, the better is always the rule.
+The leaner the beef, the better is always the rule.
 Fat is an enemy of jerky, which spoils first before the beef.
 When ordering meat, If ordering from a butcher I specifically request that all the fat be trimmed off first.
-Some jerky makers intentionally leave fat, which can accentuate the natural beef jerky flavor to an awesome level.
+Some jerky makers intentionally leave fat, which can accentuate the natural beef jerky flavor to a fantastic level.

 KNIFE vs. SLICER